Golden syrup, where have you been all my life?

 - 1 lemon slice

-Pour 3 Tbsp water and 1/2 cup sugar into a saucepan and stir until dissolved.
+Pour 3 Tbsp water and 1/2 cup sugar into a saucepan.

-Bring to a simmer over medium heat, stirring consistently.
+Bring to a simmer over medium-low to medium heat.

-Once the mixture turns a caramel color, slowly add 1 1/4 cups boiling water (I pre-heated the water my countertop hot water kettle).
+Once the mixture turns a caramel color, slowly and carefully add 1 1/4 cups boiling water (I pre-heated the water my countertop hot water kettle).

 Add a slice of lemon to the mixture.
 The lemon will keep the mixture from crystalizing at is simmers.